 The next issue is to evaluate the regression function corresponding to $(w,b)$ at a general input point, without the explicit knowledge of the feature map but relying on the tensor-kernel $K$ only.
-In the analogue case of matrix-kernels, this is what is usually called \emph{kernel trick}.
-The following proposition shows that the kernel trick is still viable in our more general situation and that a tensor-kernel representation holds.
+The following proposition shows that a tensor-kernel representation holds and hence the kernel trick is fully viable in our more general situation.